dnsimple/dnsimple-developer/content/v2/registrar/delegation.markdown

     GET /:account/registrar/domains/:domain/delegation

-List name servers for the domain from the account.
+List name servers for the domain in the account.

 ### Parameters